Entertainment Visa for the USA For Artists & Performers

 A lot is a stake for entertainers travelling to the US to perform.
 Contractual obligations, fan expectations and your own career aspirations and experience all ride on your visa being granted.

 This means ensuring you select the most appropriate visa, and then compile an application that is thorough, comprehensive and supports your eligibility.
 Issues with visa applications can result in delayed processing or evern outirhgt refusals.

 You will also have to pass the general grounds for admissibility as part of the visa application, which includes the good character requirement.
 Criminal convictions will be taken into consideration during adjudication.
 Taking professional advice can help you understand your options and whether you need for example to also submit a waiver of inadmissibility to address and prior criminal record.

 Which entertainment Visa for the USA?

-The visa options open to entertainers is surprisingly limited, and within these options, the eligibility requirements are tough.
+The visa options open to entertainers are limited, and within these options, the eligibility requirements are strict: